Unit: AM/FM Stereo Receiver

 Push each dial lamp out of the socket with a small Allen wrench

-DC Balance & Power Meters Adjustments
+DC Offset & Power Meters Adjustments

 An AC voltmeter and function generator are required to adjust power meters.
-A sine-wave signal of 1 kHz should be applied to the AUX terminals and the level of this signal should be adjusted so that the voltage on the SPEAKERS terminals read 20 VRMS.
+A sine-wave signal of 1 kHz should be applied to the AUX terminals and the level of this signal should be adjusted so that the voltage on the SPEAKERS terminals reads 20 VRMS.
 Then, the trimming resistors VR7 and VR8 should be adjusted so that the power meters read 50W.

 Output Power Test